colinBranca/computer-graphics/project/Rapports/ReportFinal.md

 ### Multiple skyboxes

 To test the following bonus, we provide multible skyboxes.
-The skybox to use can be selected using the number keys 1,2,3,4.
+The skybox to use can be selected using the number keys 0,1,2,3,4.

-### Water shape and mouvement
+### Water shape and movement

 We decided that water should not look like a flat blue square and we set out to bring it to life.